Alert

 June 24 Special Election: Voters will be asked 1) Whether to form a Charter Commission and 2) To select 21 Charter Commission Members.

-Nov.
-4 Coordinated Election: Voters will be asked whether to approve the Home Rule Charter drafted by the Home Rule Charter Commission.
+Second Election: If the Charter Commission is formed by voters in June, voters will be asked in another election whether to approve the Home Rule Charter drafted by the Home Rule Charter Commission.

 Learn More